Jai Bir Rai: Early life and education

-He graduated from the Maastricht School of Management, the Netherlands, and received a degree of MBA (Research program, specialized in Accounting and Finance).
+He graduated from the Maastricht School of Management, the Netherlands, and received an MBA (Research program, specialized in Accounting and Finance).

 Professional career

 Before joining politics in 2013, he served as a CEO, chief consultant, trainer and was also the finance officer of the Royal University of Bhutan, JDWNRH and the Ministry of Agriculture.

 Political career

 Rai is a member of Druk Nyamrup Tshogpa (DNT).
 He was elected to the National Assembly of Bhutan in the 2018 elections for the Phuentsholing constituency.
 He received 5,586 votes and defeated Tashi, a candidate of Druk Phuensum Tshogpa.

 On 3 November, Lotay Tshering formally announced his cabinet structure and Rai was named as Minister for Education.
 On 7 November 2018, he was sworn in as Minister for Education in the cabinet of Prime Minister Lotay Tshering.